googleapis/google-cloud-node/handwritten/nodejs-logging-winston/README.md

 logger.info('shields at 99%');

 ```
-For a more detailed Stackdriver Logging setup guide, see https://cloud.google.com/logging/docs/setup/nodejs.
+For a more detailed Cloud Logging setup guide, see https://cloud.google.com/logging/docs/setup/nodejs.

-Creates a Winston logger that streams to Stackdriver Logging
+Creates a Winston logger that streams to Cloud Logging

 Logs will be written to: "projects/YOUR_PROJECT_ID/logs/winston_log"